Can soil carbon help fund rangeland management?

 How can the study results be applied to the sustainable agricultural production in the western U.S.?

-The rangelands in this study can serve as model systems for other rangelands throughout the western U.S. given the unique and strong experimental design within, and the robust and rigorous sampling of soil health and SOC that took place.
+The rangelands in this study can serve as model system for other rangelands throughout the western U.S. given the unique and strong experimental design within, and the robust and rigorous sampling of soil health and SOC that took place.
 For example, many studies addressing how cattle grazing affects soil health and SOC often only compare grazing systems in general terms and rarely tease apart the nuances of a rest-rotation grazing system, such as the duration and timing of grazing.
 Also, many studies addressing how cattle grazing affects soil health and SOC often lack the sampling intensity to detect any differences in SOC across grazing systems given that western U.S. rangelands have very low SOC contents.
-Generally speaking, the lower the SOC content, the more samples are needed to detect differences across grazing system or other experimental units.
+Generally speaking, the lower the SOC content, the more samples are needed to detect differences across grazing systems or other experimental units.
 Such challenges have led to inconclusive research outcomes on the topics of cattle grazing, and soil health and SOC.

-The experimental design and sampling approach in this study, however, led to the following key research finding: The combination of shorter grazing durations and variable grazing timings can be used as a tool to improve soil health and sequester SOC.
+The experimental design and sampling approach in this study, however, led to the following key research suggestion: The combination of shorter grazing durations and variable grazing timings can be used as a tool to improve soil health and sequester SOC.
 This implies that degraded rangelands of the western U.S. have the capacity to experience restorative health and increased SOC with time following the implementation of a short-duration / variable-timing grazing system.

 How has this study affected, or how will this study affect, agricultural sustainability?